Yvonne87/Quiz-App/README.md

 (iv) Scoring system:The app enables users to see their scores immediately.

-(iv)The app provides feedbacks on each question, indicating correctness.
+(iv)The app provides feedback on each question, indicating correctness.
 The green line indicates "correct" while the red line indicates "incorrect".

-(v) Application of basic styling for aesthetics and visual apppeal to the user.
+(v) Application of basic styling for aesthetics and visual appeal to the user.